videos showing aspects of the heritage motoring hobby and automotive history in australia and overseas

 2019 -2030 CELEBRATING THE CENTENARY DECADE OF VINTAGE MOTOR VEHICLES

 Vintage motor vehicles were manufactured between 1919 and 1930.
 This decade spans the years from the end of the First World War to the beginning of the Great Depression.
 1930 saw the demise of many automotive manufacturers and denotes the end of the Vintage period.

-Our video celebrates some of the vintage vehicles that have been at CHMC Annual Rallies and events run by our Affiliated clubs between 2009 and 2019 watch the video on our Facebook page
+Our video celebrates some of the heritage VINTAGE vehicles that have been at CHMC Annual Rallies and events run by our Affiliated clubs between 2009 and 2019 -watch the video on our Facebook page

 103 year old car saved by 3d Printer

 When the engine of the only surviving 1914 Grand Prix Delage developed irrepairable internal cracks something out of the ordinary was called for to get it back on the road.
 Philip Guilfoyle, an Industrial Designer, who focuses on heritage automotive projects employing digital technology for vehicle restorations managed the resurrection project.
 Using 3D Laser scanning Wysiywg 3D engineers scanned the original engine ensuring it was captured with an accuracy that even reflected the original casting imperfections including hammer marks.
 The only facility in Australia with a suitable sand printer was at the CSIRO 3D facility in Melbourne, from that mould a new block was cast in cast iron to original specifications.
 Watch the ABC TV report -

 From the Manning Valley NSW this Model T owner